Amplituhedra for generic quantum processes via the TQNN representation of UQC: Introduction

-The current paper addresses this second question.
+As this work spans two traditionally-distinct areas of research that have each developed its own concepts, methods, and notation, we provide an ample amount of background material with necessary references.
+In outline, we proceed as follows.
 We begin in \S \ref{locc} by reviewing the characterization of physical processes as computations developed in \cite{horsman:14}, placing this in the operational setting of {\em Local Operations, Classical Communication} (LOCC) protocols \cite{chit:14}.
 We review previous results \cite{fgm:22a} showing how the map $Q_C$ can always be identified with a quantum reference frame (QRF) \cite{bartlett:07} represented as an operator on a qubit (quantum bit) space,\footnote{The state of a qubit consists of all superpositions $\alpha \vert 0 \rangle + \beta \vert 1 \rangle$ (where $\vert \alpha \vert^2 + \vert \beta \vert^2 =1$) of the ``computational'' basis states $\vert 0 \rangle$ and $\vert 1 \rangle$.} and how sequential measurements with such QRFs can be associated with topological quantum field theories (TQFTs) \cite{atiyah:88} with qubit spaces as boundaries.
-This representation is Turing-complete, assuring, consistent with \cite{deutsch:85}, all and only Turing-computable functions $f$ in Diagram \eqref{comp-scat}.
-Anticipating an association with SYM and amplituhedra, in \S \ref{uqc-tqnn} we consider TQFTs in a spin-network basis \cite{penrose:71,smollin:97}, previously studied as models of quantum computation under the rubric of {\em topological quantum neural networks} (TQNNs) \cite{marciano:22, marciano:24}.
-We show that spin-networks are universal as a data structure, then show in detail that TQNNs implement UQC, employing the work of Freedman et al. \cite{freedman:02a,freedman:02b} to establish a correspondence between UQC and the theory of 3-manifold TQFTs.
+This representation is Turing-complete, assuring, consistent with the universality results in \cite{deutsch:85}, all and only Turing-computable functions $f$ in Diagram \eqref{comp-scat}.
+We proceed in \S \ref{uqc-tqnn} to consider TQFTs in a spin-network basis \cite{penrose:71,smollin:97}, which we have previously developed as models of quantum computation under the rubric of {\em topological quantum neural networks} (TQNNs) \cite{marciano:22, marciano:24}.
+A TQNN is, effectively, a superposition of conventional QNNs; we show in \cite{marciano:22, marciano:24} that the classical limit of a TQNN that computes a function $f$ is a deep-learning network that computes $f$.
+Here we show explicitly that spin-networks are universal as a data structure, then show in detail that TQNNs implement UQC, employing the work of Freedman et al. \cite{freedman:02a,freedman:02b} to establish a correspondence between UQC and the theory of 3-manifold TQFTs.
 To this purpose, we use the underlying topological skein theory of TQNNs as ribbon graphs to directly identify the {\em Reshetikhin-Turaev invariant} of a TQNN as a {\em Turaev-Viro quantum error correction code} implementing UQC (reviewed in \cite{koenig:10}).
-For quantum processes implemented within a TQNN, this is summarized by Theorem \ref{main-tqnn-1}.
-We then exhibit, in \S \ref{scatter-ampl}, a formal correspondence between TQNNs and amplituhedra, and briefly examine its implications for spin-foam models and BF theory.
-More specifically, in \S \ref{sec:amplituhedron_bf} we argue for a parallel between the Turaev-Viro model's reliance on the quantum group $\rm{U}_q(sl(2))$, and the quantum cluster algebra of the coordinate ring of the amplituhedron.
-This leads to a correspondence when the canonical form of the latter is matched with the deformation parameter of the Turaev-Viro model, and in turn leads to Theorem \ref{main-tqnn-2}.
+This universality of quantum processes implemented within a TQNN is summarized by Theorem \ref{main-tqnn-1}.
+We then proceed in \S \ref{scatter-ampl}, towards a formal correspondence between UQC as implemented by TQNNs and amplituhedra, and briefly examine its implications for spin-foam models and BF theory.
+In \S\ref{exec-th}, this formal correspondence is stated by Theorem \ref{main-tqnn-2} whose proof draws upon the concept of the {\em execution trace} of a quantum computation, as outlined earlier in \S\ref{exec-trace}.
+Theorem \ref{main-tqnn-2} establishes that TQNNs have associated amplituhedra; the association of amplituhedra with generic quantum processes then follows from the universality of TQNNs are implementations of UQC.
+We conclude in \S \ref{concl} with a brief discussion of amplituhedra as representations of generic quantum processes, pointing out that edge complexity may provide a generic measure of QRF sharing in information-exchange processes, and pointing to potential applications in computational complexity, neuroscience, and other areas.